Letting up senescence and inflammaging through T cells

 2. To decode the environmental signals that are imprinted on age-associated T cells and contribute to their development.

-3. To identify new strategies for targeting age-associated T cells to slow down immunosenescence and boost resilience to inflammaging, systemic senescence, and age-related multimorbidity.
+3. To identify new strategies for targeting age-associated T cells for slowing down immunosenescence and for boosting resilience to inflammaging, systemic senescence, and age-related multimorbidity.

 Conclusion